slow-session/choon-player/README.txt

 = 0.1.3 =
 * add to documentation

-= 0.1.4 =
+= 0.2.0 =
-* changes to allow multiple players on a page
+* upgrade code to allow more than one instance of the shortcodes of each page

 == Upgrade Notice ==

-= 0.1.4 =
+= 0.2.0 =
-* changes to allow multiple players on a page
+* upgrade code to allow more than one instance of the shortcodes of each page